Skip to content

 To keep it fair I’ve upgraded from a 1080p TV to a 1080p IPS monitor for under 20,000 INR.
 So you should know what difference can be felt.
-Also, things can be drastically different if you compare OLED TV or new-age technology.
-Hence the scope of this article covers TVs and monitors under 20,000 INR.

-So before anything else, welcome to Padhkedekho, and let’s start with the pros & cons of using a tv as a Computer display!
+So before anything else, welcome to Padhkedekho, and let’s start with the pros & cons of using a TV as a Computer display!

 Pros And Cons of Using TV as a Display